-If you consistently wake up with neck pain, it may be time to upgrade your pillow.
+If you consistently wake up with neck pain, it may be time to get rid of your old pillow.

 But knowing you need a new pillow and knowing what type of pillow you need are two very different things.
 With so many options, it can be hard to know how to choose a pillow.